barchart/push-notifications-public/packages/sdk-js/docs/content/quick_start.md

 cd packages/sdk-js/example/node
 ```

-Then, execute the scripts (one for APNs and another for FCM) as follows:
+Then, execute the scripts — one for APNs and another for FCM — as follows:

 ```shell
 node apns.js {user_id}